orhunulusahin/praatvscode/README.md

 ## 1. Summary

+    ⚠️Version 0.7.6 is a test version of PraatVSCode!⚠️

 PraatVSCode is an open-source Visual Studio Code extension for Praat users.
 Its primary aim is to address the shortcomings of the native Praat code editor, which is a plain text editor with a *Run* button.

 PraatVSCode: